1. Previous: Chapter 1

 Expression Bodies and Block Bodies

-So far we’ve been writing functions that just evaluate an expression.
+So far we’ve been writing functions that simply evaluate an expression.

 val pi = 3.14